 Published Date: Apr 26, 2017

-Earlier, Dr. Vaqar Ahmad, Deputy Executive Director SDPI, highlighted the importance of creating tax harmonization between the federal and provincial tax systems.
-He said that the recent research carried out by SDPI suggested that all provinces have different tax rates and most try to tax the same shrinking sources of income and wealth – thus leading to additional burden on already taxed sectors.
-He also presented Asad Umar a detailed document comprising the budget recommendations compiled by SDPI during its countrywide consultation with different stakeholders.
+Earlier, Dr Vaqar Ahmad, Deputy Executive Director SDPI, said that the report of the Tax Reform Commission in 2015 suggested that the tax coordination issues between federation and provinces could prevent any relief to the people and it could lead towards enhanced cost of doing business.
+He said that SDPI research has also shown that all provinces have different tax rates and most try to tax the same shrinking sources of income and wealth-thus leading to additional burden on already taxed sectors.